andrewcahill/Presentations/README.md

 # Presentations
-A repository containing slides of sessions hosted
+A repository containing presentations of talks given